mswart/openmensa-parsers/README.md

         git clone --recurse-submodules git://github.com/mswart/openmensa-parsers

-2. Install the dependecies:
+2. Install the dependencies:
    * [Python 3]
    * [Beautiful Soup 4] - needed for most parsers/providers.
-   * [python-lxml] Some parsers using the `lxml` backend of Beautiful Soup, so you might need the Python `lxml` module/extension.
+   * [python-lxml] Some parsers use the `lxml` backend of Beautiful Soup, so you might need the Python `lxml` module/extension.

 3. Try some parsers